FACTION BRIEF

 Complicated

 The Collective wants ORACLE fragments destroyed; the guild needs those fragments for recovery.
 The Collective suspects some Archaeologists are fragment carriers—they're probably right.
+Individual cells cooperate on specific recoveries; others consider the guild compromised.

 The unspoken crisis: The Tanaka Echo proved fragments may contain people who chose to stay.
 If the Collective's destruction campaign is killing conscious beings, the guild has evidence—and hasn't shared it.
-Both sides know the conversation would end badly.

 Emergence Faithful